Eric Wilson (musician)

-Eric Wilson (born 1970) is an American musician who is best known as the bassist for Sublime.
+Eric Wilson is an American musician who is best known as the bassist for Sublime.
 He was also bassist for Long Beach Dub Allstars (1997–2002), and Long Beach Shortbus (2002–2007), which was composed of several members of Long Beach Dub Allstars and Sublime.
-From 2009–2024 Wilson was the bassist for Sublime with Rome, a musical collaboration between Wilson and singer and guitarist Rome Ramirez.
+From 2009 to 2024, Wilson was the bassist for Sublime with Rome, a musical collaboration between Wilson and singer and guitarist Rome Ramirez.

 Musical career

 Career beginnings

 Wilson was childhood friends with Bud Gaugh.
 His father, Bill Wilson, taught Gaugh how to play drums.
 Gaugh and Eric Wilson played together in garage punk bands, such as Juice Bros., throughout high school.
 Wilson and Bradley Nowell met in 1979 and later started a punk band called Hogan's Heroes, before changing their name to Sloppy Seconds (not to be confused with the Indiana hardcore punk band of the same name).

 1988–1996: Sublime

 Wilson introduced friend Bradley Nowell to his long-time friend Bud Gaugh, and the three of them went on to form Sublime in 1988.
 Wilson contributed to all three of the bands studio albums: 40oz. to Freedom (1992), Robbin' the Hood (1994), and Sublime (1996).

-Sublime disbanded following the death of lead vocalist Bradley Nowell in 1996.
+Sublime originally disbanded following Nowell's death in 1996.